jamesshore/quixote/ROADMAP.md

 * Support multiple `stylesheet` options in `quixote.createFrame`
 * Document IE font caching issue: if you only change a font size in a CSS file, then IE 9 and 11 (and more?) may not pick it up on the next test run.
 * Provide (optional, but default) error message when 404 or other error response occurs when using 'src' with quixote.createFrame
-* Document `spikes/ios_text_sizing` issue and how it affects tests.
-Add browser check?

 ## Future Features